From Optimization to Prediction: Transformer-Based Path-Flow Estimation to the Traffic Assignment Problem

 \cite{LIU2023104085} introduced an end-to-end learning framework for user equilibrium (UE) using implicit neural networks.
 Their approach directly learns travel choice preferences from data and captures equilibrium conditions with a neural network-based variational inequality.
 However, their method does not approach equilibrium on the flow side to determine the network state.
 Secondly, they still rely on iterative optimization to calculate solutions rather than directly estimating them, resulting in scalability issues.

 Besides the calculation of UE by optimization approaches, there are multiple deep learning approaches for traffic estimation, which can be related to estimating the state of the network.
 RNNs have been widely used to model temporal dependencies in traffic flow data for prediction.
-Studies like those by \cite{bruno2020lstm} and \cite{wu2023lstm} have shown the ability of Long Short Term Memory (LSTM) networks, a type of RNN, to capture long-term and short-term dependencies in traffic patterns.
-However RNNs are recursive and cannot parallelize all sequences in parallel, and they are weak for variable-length data \citep{MA2015187, BOGAERTS202062}. \cite{fan23} had built a CNN-based model to estimate link flow from incomplete OD data.
+Studies like those by \cite{bruno2020lstm} and \cite{wu2023lstm} have shown the ability of Long Short Term Memory (LSTM) networks, a type of RNN, to capture long-term and short-term dependencies in traffic patterns. {More recently, hierarchical attention-based extensions of LSTM models have been proposed for network-level traffic state prediction \cite{Zhang_2024}, effectively capturing multi-scale temporal dependencies and improving the forecasting of congestion patterns.} However RNNs are recursive and cannot parallelize all sequences in parallel, and they are weak for variable-length data \citep{MA2015187, BOGAERTS202062}. \cite{fan23} had built a CNN-based model to estimate link flow from incomplete OD data.
 However, this model was applied on a small-sized dataset of 1000 data points and it does not address the estimation tasks of path flow distribution.

 Transformer architectures have shown promise by providing insights into model decisions through attention mechanisms, enabling stakeholders to understand factors influencing traffic patterns \citep{mandalis2025transformer}.
 They have been increasingly applied to traffic flow forecasting tasks \citep{WEN2023119587, XUE2025110263, JIA2025104979}.
 For instance, \citet{WEN2023119587} proposed a hybrid model that integrates convolutional neural networks (CNNs) with a Transformer framework to capture both local spatial features and long-range dependencies in traffic flow prediction.
 However, this approach has some limitations: The proposed architecture is complex, making it infeasible for larger scales because the computation time increases non-linearly.
 Additionally, the model may struggle to generalize well to different supplies and demands not seen during training, potentially limiting its applicability in real-world traffic management.